dotnet/extensions/README.md

 General .NET OSS discussions: [.NET Foundation Discussions](https://github.com/dotnet-foundation/Home/discussions)

+## Code of Conduct

+This project uses the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct) to define expected conduct in our community.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer at conduct@dotnetfoundation.org.

 ## License

 .NET (including the runtime repo) is licensed under the [MIT](LICENSE.TXT) license.